 Mostly the system lagging or computer frozen issue is caused due to the RAM.
 If your PC or laptop has 2GB or 4GB of RAM then you need to upgrade it to 8GB to get a better experience and performance.

-Simply read this article if you don’t know how to check RAM on Laptop on Windows 11, Windows 10, or later version.
+Simply read this article if you don’t know how to check RAM on Laptop on Windows 11, Windows 10, or a later version.

 If you’re running multiple programs at once on your computer system at 2GB or 4GB RAM.
-Then most likely your system got freezes due to the background processes that run on your Windows system.
+Then most likely your system froze due to the background processes that run on your Windows system.
 You can easily use free software to run the CPU Stress Test in order to check the GPU and RAM performance on your PC when you’re running high-end programs or games.

 We recommend you upgrade your computer system to at least 8GB or 12 GB RAM to get enhanced performance.